bbw7561135/Simulation-and-Modelling/README.md

 ## 1d-finite-element-solver
 Computes the temperature of a 1D system using finite element methods.
 ## 2d-finite-element-solver
-WIP: Computes the temperature of a 2D system using finite element methods.
+Computes the temperature of a 2D system using finite element methods.

 # molecular-dynamics
 ## co_molecule